 How to make slow cooker apple butter

-Apple butter is made with a mixture of simple of ingredients through a very simple (but committal) process, and the fruits of this little bit of labor are a warm spice-lovers dream.
+Apple butter is made with a mixture of simple ingredients through a very simple (but committal) process, and the fruits of this little bit of labor are a warm spice lover’s dream.

-Although lots of people think about delicious seasonal, spiced fruit butters like this in the fall, it’s not too late to make a batch or two to enjoy for the holidays!
-Of couse, we think slow cooker apple butter is amazing as it is (I could eat this stuff with a spoon, y’all!), but it can also be used in many other tasty ways.
+Although lots of people think about delicious seasonal spiced fruit butters like this in the fall, it’s not too late to make a batch or two to enjoy for the holidays!
+Of course, we think slow cooker apple butter is amazing as it is (I could eat this stuff with a spoon, y’all!), but it can also be used in many other tasty ways.

 Do you have a favorite way to eat apple butter?
 I’d love to hear about it in a comment!